b1ndark/project5/README.md

 #### **Epic 1 - Basic Setup**

-- As a Developer I can create a new project so that I can start developing the project
+- As a Developer I can create a new project so that I can start developing the project.
-- As a Developer I can setup the new project so that so that the project has its main structure/tools
+- As a Developer I can setup the new project so that so that the project has its main structure/tools.
-- As a Developer I can setup all databases so that all the data is stored and protected
+- As a Developer I can setup all databases so that all the data is stored and protected.
-- As a Developer I can deploy before starting the project so that I can make sure that is all running before getting too deep in the development and having problems with deploying later and also to test it while developing
+- As a Developer I can deploy before starting the project so that I can make sure that is all running before getting too deep in the development and having problems with deploying later and also to test it while developing.

 #### **Epic 2 - Products**

-- As an User I can filter the products so that only displays the selected product category
+- As a User I can filter the products so that only displays the selected product category.
-- As an Admin I can add a new product so that Users are able to buy
+- As an Admin I can add a new product so that Users are able to buy.
-- As an User I can view a single product so that I can view more detailed information and specifications
+- As a User I can view a single product so that I can view more detailed information and specifications.
-- As an User I can access all products section so that I can view every product from the store
+- As a User I can access all products section so that I can view every product from the store.
-- As an Admin I can edit a product so that the product info is updated
+- As an Admin I can edit a product so that the product info is updated.
-- As an Admin I can delete a product so that the customer does buy it if it doesn't exist
+- As an Admin I can delete a product so that the customer does buy it if it doesn't exist.
-- As an User I can search so that I can find a specific product
+- As a User I can search so that I can find a specific product.
-- As an User I can go to the next or previous page so that I browse through an organized list of products
+- As a User I can go to the next or previous page so that I browse through an organized list of products.

 #### **Epic 3 - User authentication/management**

-- As an User I can register an account so that access/view my profile/orders
+- As a User I can register an account so that access/view my profile/orders.
-- As an User I can Login so that I can view profile, update details and view orders history
+- As a User I can Login so that I can view profile, update details and view orders history.
-- As an User I can logout so that my account is logged off
+- As a User I can logout so that my account is logged off.
-- As an User I can view my profile so that I can update any info and view orders
+- As a User I can view my profile so that I can update any info and view orders.
-- As an User I can delete my account so that all my data is deleted
+- As a User I can delete my account so that all my data is deleted.

 #### **Epic 4 - Basket/Checkout**

-- As an User I can adjust the quantity of the product so that I purchase the right amount
+- As a User I can adjust the quantity of the product so that I purchase the right amount.
-- As an User I can view the basket so that I can view the total and checkout
+- As a User I can view the basket so that I can view the total and checkout.
-- As an User I can remove a product form the basket that I don't need so that I don't purchase it
+- As a User I can remove a product form the basket that I don't need so that I don't purchase it.
-- As a developer I can add stripe to the website so that the users can safely use their cards to purchase the products
+- As a developer I can add stripe to the website so that the users can safely use their cards to purchase the products.
-- As an User I can see a notification of my order so that I know that the payment was successful
+- As a User I can see a notification of my order so that I know that the payment was successful.
-- As an User I can receive and email confirming of my order so that I have a confirmation of the order ---------
+- As a User I can receive and email confirming of my order so that I have a confirmation of the order.

 #### **Epic 5 - Admin dashboard**

-- As an Admin I can access to the website dashboard so that I can manage the website
+- As an Admin I can access to the website dashboard so that I can manage the website.
-- As an Admin I can add products from the website dashboard so that the users have more offers to buy
+- As an Admin I can add products from the website dashboard so that the users have more offers to buy.
-- As an Admin I can update the product details so that the user sees it with correct details/info
+- As an Admin I can update the product details so that the user sees it with correct details/info.
-- As an Admin I can delete a product from the website so that the user doesn't buy it if no longer available
+- As an Admin I can delete a product from the website so that the user doesn't buy it if no longer available.

 #### **Epic 6 - Product Reviews**

-- As an User I can share my experience with the product so that other users know about it
+- As a User I can share my experience with the product so that other users know about it.
-- As an User I can see other users reviews of the product that I am looking to buy so that I know about experiences that users had with the product
+- As a User I can see other users reviews of the product that I am looking to buy so that I know about experiences that users had with the product.
-- As an User I can edit my review so that the users can read the updated review
+- As a User I can edit my review so that the users can read the updated review.
-- As an User I can delete the review that I left in the product so that the product no longer has my review
+- As a User I can delete the review that I left in the product so that the product no longer has my review.

 #### **Epic 7 - Marketing and SEO (Search Engine Optimization)**

-- As an User I can contact the website so that I get the right support
+- As a User I can contact the website so that I get the right support.
-- As an User I can visit the About page so that I get to know more about the company such as history or opening times
+- As a User I can visit the About page so that I get to know more about the company such as history or opening times.
-- As an Admin I can Edit/update the about page so that the company information is always updated for the Users
+- As an Admin I can Edit/update the about page so that the company information is always updated for the Users.
-- As an User I can subscribe so that I can get the latest offers
+- As a User I can subscribe so that I can get the latest offers.
-- As an User I can see the privacy policy so that I am aware of the website policy
+- As a User I can see the privacy policy so that I am aware of the website policy.
-- As an Admin/Owner I can improve the website SEO so that the website gets ranked higher to attract customers
+- As an Admin/Owner I can improve the website SEO so that the website gets ranked higher to attract customers.

 #### **Epic 8 - Readme Documentation**

-- Document all tests
+- Document all tests.
-- Readme Completion
+- Readme Completion.

 [**Back to the top**](#toptech "back_to_the_top")